jarenlimhaan/Skibidi-Notes/README.md

 ### Backend Dependencies

-For the backend, we are using Python with Poetry for dependency management.
+For the backend, we are using Python with Poetry for dependency management (Please use python `3.10.6`).

 1. **Install Python**:
-  - Download and install Python from [Python Official Website](https://www.python.org/).
+  - Download and install Python from [Python Official Website](https://www.python.org/downloads/release/python-3106/).
   - Ensure Python is added to your system's PATH.

 ### Redis Service